 Travelling with a baby

 As most of you know by now, I love sailing with or without kids.
-And the sunset and dolphins cruise in Maldives came second to none: a lifetime exhilarating experience.
+We had many awesome Maldives activities within our trip, but the sunset dolphin cruise with Angsana came second to none: a lifetime exhilarating experience.

 As advanced divers and lovers of marine life, I wrote quite a bit about swimming with dolphins and sharks in the wild, diving with or just observing them.
 And we have been on quite a few day trips and sailing days, including Dalaman Coast with Hillside Club, Menorca in Spain, Tremitti islands and Procida in Italy, Grenadines, Malta, Kangaroo island and Fiji.